 --Use a feet-first entry when entering the water.
 Enter headfirst only when the area is clearly marked for diving and has no obstructions.

 --Never leave a child unobserved around water.
 Your eyes must be on the child at all times.
 Adult supervision is recommended.

 --Have a phone handy by pools so help can be summoned quickly in an emergency.

 --Learn Red Cross CPR and insist that baby-sitters, grandparents, and others who care for your child know CPR.

 --Enclose home pools completely with a self-locking, self-closing fence with vertical bars.
 Openings in the fence should be no more than four inches wide.
 The house should not be included as a part of the barrier.

 --Always keep basic lifesaving equipment by the pool and know how to use it.
 Pole, rope, and personal flotation devices are recommended.

---Keep toys away from the pool when not in use.
+--Keep toys away from the pool when it is not in use.
 Toys can attract young children into the pool.

 --Don't rely on substitutes.
 The use of flotation devices and inflatable toys cannot replace parental supervision.
 Such devices could suddenly shift position, lose air or slip out from underneath, leaving the child in a dangerous situation.

 Have a fun summer in the pools and beaches, but let's make it a safe summer.